paulfrommarlborough/Playground/readme.md

-mypython repository:
+my repository:

-just doing some testing of python concepts with some very simple scripts.
+just doing some testing of python/go to NO-SQL and AWS.

 Added CouchCode: